parmentelat/r2lab-obsolete/website/sidecar/AA-overview.md

 * run `animate.py` locally to simulate new random events cyclically

-* run `sidecar.js -l` when running locally on a devel box; this will use json files in current directory as opposed to in `/var/lib/sidecar/`
+* run `sudo sidecar.js -l` when running locally on a devel box; this will use json files in current directory as opposed to in `/var/lib/sidecar/`; also `sudo` is required to bind to privileged port `443`

-* run `sidecar.js -v` for verbose output
+* run `sudo sidecar.js -l -v` for verbose output